Last updated on 10th January 2024

 - Front-load content: The critical moments in a social media video are in the first several seconds; you have a few short moments to grab a viewer’s attention, so deliver key messages early and make the first part of a video compelling to earn longer views.

 - Try live video: Many of the largest social media platforms, including Facebook, Instagram and YouTube, give brands the opportunity to go live anytime, and those features are delivering results for marketing teams.
-81 percent of marketers who used Facebook Live found it to be an effective strategy.
 You can use these features to promote events, capture authentic moments and share the personality of your brand in more informal settings.

 - Be open to experimentation: There are dozens of variables when it comes to social videos, including length, subject, platform, copy and more.
 If you don’t know what videos perform well for your brand, be open to trying new things and measuring results to find your sweet spot.